arjunken/city-weather-app/README.md

 # CityWeatherApp
-A simple Javascript and PHP based weather app using Accuweather APIs and ChartJS
+A simple Javascript and PHP-based weather app using Accuweather APIs and ChartJS

 The app was built as part of my experimentation with Modern JavaScript.
-I makes API calls through a back-end script written in PHP which is being used as a middleware.
-If you are learning Javascript and basics of consuming APIs, this project could be a great start.
+I make API calls through a back-end script written in PHP, which is being used as middleware.
+If you are learning Javascript and the basics of consuming APIs, this project could be a great start.
 Fork it or clone it to get started.
 You can also improve this app further.
 Maybe a great place to practice your GitHub skills.

 ## Tech Stack
 _Front-end_: of course HTML5, CSS (Wrapped in Bootstrap 5) and Modern Javascript.
 For experimentation, I have also included ChartJs and Date-Fns libraries.